 - Keep an up-to-date list of your medicines.
-Note the use-by date and the reason why you are taking the medicine.
+Note the use-by date and the reason why you are taking them.

-- Book a medicine check or a home medicine review by your GP or pharmacist.
+- Book a medicine check or a home medicine review with your GP or Pharmacist.

-- If you have been on sleeping tablets for longer than two weeks, please ask your GP about a gradual reduction plan.
+- If you have been taking sleeping tablets for longer than two weeks, please ask your GP about a gradual reduction plan.

-- Do not share medicines.
+- Do not share medicines with others.
 Mixing medicines can increase side effects.

-- Ask your pharmacist to organise your medicines into a dosage administration aid or Webster Pack, so you know how many and how often to take your medicines.
+- Ask your Pharmacist to organise your medicines into a dosage administration aid or Webster Pack, so you know which medications you need to take and when.

-- Be aware of your body and mind.
-If you notice any changes such as feeling dizzy, pain, drowsy or depressed, please speak to your GP.
+- Pay attention to how your body and mind feel.
+If you notice any changes such as feeling dizzy, drowsy, depressed, or in pain, please speak to your GP.

 - To download or order a free copy of a NPS medicines list click here or call NPS on (02) 8217 8700.

-- Keep your brain active to increase your reaction time and alertness to hazards.
-Try activities such as puzzles, home repairs and reading.
+- Keep your brain active to improve your reaction time and alertness to hazards.
+Try activities such as puzzles, reading and home repairs.

-- Playing games with your grand kids or joining a social group is a fun way to keep your brain alert.
+- Playing games with your grandkids or joining social groups are fun ways to keep your brain alert.

 - Drink alcohol responsibly.